erwa/notes/bash.md

 ```
 http://serverfault.com/questions/391255/what-does-passing-the-xe-parameters-to-bin-bash-do

 # less

 ### Start reading from 50.2% in
+Seems to be fastest way of jumping to a specific time in a file.
 ```
 less -n +50.2p foo.log
 ```
 http://serverfault.com/questions/411280/how-to-get-less-to-seek-faster-with-large-log-files

 ### Open a large file
 ```